Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |3rd|1 Action|120 feet|V,S|Instantanious|Transmutation|Strength|

-Pick up three objects that is small or larger or _Dark Spheres_ within 60ft of you.
+Pick up three objects that is small, medium or large or _Dark Spheres_ within 60ft of you.

 You can then throw the held objects to a location within 120ft of you.
-All creatures within 10 feet of where the objects landed must make a strenght saving throw or falls prone and takes 2d8 force damage for each object thrown, halved on a save.
+All creatures within 5 feet of where the objects landed must make a strenght saving throw or falls prone and takes 2d8 force damage for each object thrown, halved on a save.
 If any of the thrown item was a _Dark Sphere_ they take 1d8 additional force damage for each _Dark Sphere_.

 **At Higher Levels.** When cast with a spell slot of 4th level or higher, you can pick up one additional object within range.